ukaea/parallel-preprocessor/Readme.md

     - Centos8 should work without much effort, but OpenCASCADE must be compiled from source at first.
     - Centos7 software stack is outdated for compiler and cmake , using docker/singularity instead.

-+ Windows 10 users are encouraged to use WSL with one of the supported Linux distributions, while guide to compile on Windows has been added.
++ Windows 10 users are encouraged to use WSL with one of the supported Linux distributions, while guide to compile on Windows natively has been added.

 + MacOS compiling and packaging is done via homebrew, DragNDrop binary package is available.